juadiegaitan/GEN242-2016/mydoc/mydoc_Rbasics_07.md

 ## Arrays

-Example: data structure with one, two or more dimensions
+Definition: data structure with one, two or more dimensions

 ## Lists

-Example: containers for any object type
+Definition: containers for any object type

 {% highlight r %}